uptain-gmbh/fullstack-coding-challenge/README.md

-# uptain Fullstack Coding Challenge
+## Uptain Fullstack Coding Challenge

-Seems like you're trying out for a position at [Uptain](https://uptain.de) or you've found this and would like to apply.
-Fork this repo and go at it ;)

-Your goal is to set up a full serverless application stack, where users will be able to add items to a list and view this list.
-Once you are done with the challenge, please fire up a
+The goal is to set up a full serverless application stack, where users will be able to add items to a list and view this list.
-Pull Request and we will get in touch.

-## Brief
+### Brief

-I am a user of the app and I want to create an item object and view previously provided items.
-The form should can be simple but should enable me to:
+I am a user of the app, and I want to create a note object and view previously provided notes.
+The form is able to:

-1. View all the items stored in backend
+1. View all the notes stored in the backend
-2. Add a new item
+2. Add a new note

-## Technologie selection
+### Technologies selection

-It is up to you to select your stack.
-We provide two options below.
-Feel free to select that one that enables you to complete the challenge in time.

-## Requirements

-*   You can use whatever libraries, task runners, databases and build processes you like.
-The tools named in the options are the only requirements.
-You can write in JavaScript, but TypeScript is encouraged (no CoffeeScript, etc).

-*   Setup a [serverless](https://serverless.com/) application.
-A minimum a backend and a frontend is required.
-    For the frontend part you should use [React](https://reactjs.org/) and for the you can select from services of the [AWS Cloud](https://aws.amazon.com) for storing items and handling requests.
-The frontend file can be hosted locally, so you dont need to upload to anywhere.
+- NodeJS
+- Typescript
+- ReactJS
+- AWS DynamoDB
+- Serverless

+### Solution structure

+The solution consists of three applications:
+- backend - the web API server, written on NodeJS and deployed using the serverless framework, and uses DynamoDB as storage;
+- infrastructure - the app that defines all required infrastructural resources using SST framework (DynamoDB);
+- frontend - the web client application, written with ReactJS.

-### Suggested order of completion
+### Set up order

-This depends on how much time you were given to accomplish the task.
-Ideally you would provide a solution for each of the outlined steps unless they are marked as optional.

-1. Building the Backend.
-2. Form for listing and adding items
-3.  (optional) if using a database, orchestrate services with Docker or some differnt technologie.
+Please, follow the provided order to avoid project start-up issues.

+1) Deploy the Infrastructure using the [README](infrastructure/README.md)
+2) Deploy Backend using the [README](backend/README.md)
+3) Start Frontend application locally using the [README](frontend/README.md)